 Flanagan South Pipeline Project

-Enbridge Energy Company, Inc. (Enbridge) is currently constructing the Flanagan South Pipeline Project – a nearly 600-mile, 36-inch diameter interstate crude oil pipeline that will originate in Flanagan, Ill. and terminate in Cushing, Okla., crossing Illinois, Missouri, Kansas and Oklahoma.
-The majority of the pipeline parallels Enbridge’s existing Spearhead crude oil pipeline right-of-way.
-Enbridge has also proposed to install seven pump stations including one at the Flanagan terminal and six along the pipeline route.
-Initial capacity will be 600,000 barrels per day (bpd), with an ultimate design capacity of about 880,000 bpd after pumping-power enhancements.
+Enbridge Pipelines (FSP) L.L.C. is nearing completion of construction on the Flanagan South Pipeline Project – a nearly 600-mile, 36-inch diameter interstate crude oil pipeline that originates in Pontiac, Ill. and terminates in Cushing, Okla., crossing Illinois, Missouri, Kansas, and Oklahoma.
+The majority of the pipeline parallels Enbridge’s Spearhead crude oil pipeline right-of-way.
+Enbridge is also installing seven pump stations including one at the Flanagan Terminal and six along the pipeline route.
+Initial capacity will be approximately 600,000 barrels per day (bpd), with an ultimate design capacity of about 880,000 bpd after pumping-power enhancements.

-The Flanagan South Pipeline Project will provide the additional capacity needed to bring increased North American crude oil production to refinery hubs in the U.S. Gulf Coast.
-The Flanagan South Pipeline Project will provide a long-term, stable and reliable source of energy for the U.S, enhancing the nation’s energy security.
-Communities located along the pipeline route will benefit from property taxes over the life of the pipeline, as well as from the creation of high-paying construction and manufacturing jobs, and associated economic activity during construction.
+The Flanagan South Pipeline Project will provide the additional capacity needed to bring increased North American crude oil production to refinery hubs on the U.S. Gulf Coast.
+The Flanagan South Pipeline Project will provide a long-term, stable, and reliable source of energy for the United States, enhancing the nation’s energy security.
+Communities located along the pipeline route may benefit from property taxes over the life of the pipeline, as well as from the creation of high-paying construction and manufacturing jobs, and associated economic activity during construction.

 Enbridge has been committed to safe and reliable operation of their pipelines for more than 60 years.
-This same commitment will be inherent in the design, installation, and operation of the Flanagan South Pipeline Project.
+That same commitment will be inherent in the design, installation, and operation of the Flanagan South Pipeline Project.